brifl/md-print/README.md

 # Markdown Print Preview (No PDF)

-A tiny self hosted web app that converts Markdown into print optimized HTML and immediately hands off to the browser print preview.
+A tiny self-hosted web app that converts Markdown into print-friendly HTML and hands off to the browser print preview.

 No PDFs.
 No Adobe.
 No document editing.